anuragdevon/anuragdevon/README.md

 ## What I'm upto

 - 👨‍💻 I'm currently working and developing web-apps solving real-world issues using Django/Python.
-- 💻 Also every so often I tweak and improve my linux systems, learning new stuffs for fun.
+- 💻 Also every so often I tweak and improve my linux systems, learning new stuff.
-- 🌌 Apart from using laptop, I dedicate my time to football, sketching and being a Space-geek I love learning new stuffs related to it.
+- 🌌 Apart from using laptop, I dedicate my time to football, sketching and being a Space-geek I love learning new stuff related to it.
 <br>

 ## Relevant Work-skills